-My geographical interests centre on the relationships between humans, animals, public knowledge and identity, with focus on otter conservation, hunting with hounds and animal welfare.
-By engaging with perceptions of nature and human-animal relations my research contributes to debates in animal geographies and more-than-human geography.
+My geographical interests centre on the relationships between humans, animals, public knowledge and identity, with focus on otter conservation, hunting with hounds, pet theft and animal welfare.
+By engaging with perceptions of nature and human-animal relations my research contributes to debates in animal geographies and human-animal studies.

 After graduating with first class honours in BSc Geography from the University of Central Lancashire, I moved to the University of Nottingham, gaining an MA in Landscape and Culture in 2002, and a PhD in Human Geography in 2006.
 Awards from the Arts and Humanities Research Council (AHRC) funded both my postgraduate degrees: MA (Award No. 01/1248) and PhD (Award No. 02/63215).
-In 2008-2009 I became a Teaching Fellow in Human Geography at Keele University, returning in a Sessional Teaching capacity in 2012-2013, and as a Teaching Fellow in Geography from 2013.
+In 2008-2009 I became a Teaching Fellow in Human Geography at Keele University, returning in a Sessional Teaching capacity in 2012-2013, Teaching Fellow from 2013, and Lecturer from 2019.